Kansas Jayhawk Community College Conference

 The Kansas Jayhawk Community College Conference (KJCCC) is a college athletic conference that is a member of the National Junior College Athletic Association (NJCAA).
 As of 2007, the KJCCC was home to more than 3,000 student-athletes in the 19 men's and women's sports.
 The conference's name comes from "Jayhawk" which is a term used for people born in the state of Kansas, where all of the conference's schools are located.
 The term Jayhawk, however, originated with a group of anti-slavery guerrillas during the American Civil War.

 Member schools

 Current members

-The KJCCC currently has 20 full members, and all except Hesson are public schools.
+The KJCCC currently has 19 full members.
 All KJCCC schools which compete in football, wrestling, track and field, and cross country do so at the Division I level.
-Hesston is the only member that competes in Division II baseball.
-Independence and Northwest Kansas Technical are the only members that do not field a baseball team.
+Independence and Fort Hays Tech Northwest are the only members that do not field a baseball team.
 In other sports, the schools are split between Division I and Division II status.